Penny Pinchers Dodge Cuts At University Of Michigan

-Mr. PHIL HANLON (Vice Provost, University of Michigan): Right now it's a terrific market if youre hiring people in academics.
+PHIL HANLON: Right now it's a terrific market if you're hiring people in academics.

 KEITH: Phil Hanlon is the vice provost and he says the university has been able to recruit some of its top choices.

-Mr. HANLON: There have been times when people on campus have been frustrated that weve maintained so much discipline, but they're not frustrated right now.
+HANLON: There have been times when people on campus have been frustrated that we've maintained so much discipline, but they're not frustrated right now.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.